Nationals vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson brings a six-game streak with at least one hit into this matchup.
-In his last 10 outings he is hitting .333 with a double, two home runs, seven walks and eight RBI.
+- Olson has picked up at least one hit in seven games in a row.
+In his last 10 outings he is batting .324 with a double, two home runs, five walks and seven RBI.

 Olson Recent Games